Our Priorities and Progress

 Whilst the Plan is valid for the full term of office of the PCC, it has been agreed locally to review and update the Plan on an annual basis.
-The links below allow you to view the original Police and Crime Plan as published in March 2013, along with any subsequent annual updates:
+The links below allow you to view the current Police and Crime Plan, as well as the Plan published in March 2013 for the first term of office and the subsequent annual updates to it:

 The PCC is also required to publish an Annual Report for each financial year to review and report on progress in delivering the Police and Crime Plan objectives, and on how the Commissioner has fulfilled his statutory duties.

 In this section we will look to publish any reports presented to the PCC indicating service provision, performance assessments and operational assessments of the police force as appropriate.

 - Dorset Police Road Safety Investigation Report ( 2014)

 - Bournemouth CSP Street Drinking and Vagrancy Report (March 2014)

 Performance of the PCC